microsoftgraph/microsoft-graph-toolkit/readme.md

 * [mgt-get](https://docs.microsoft.com/graph/toolkit/components/get)
 * [mgt-todo](https://docs.microsoft.com/graph/toolkit/components/todo)
 * [mgt-teams-channel-picker](https://docs.microsoft.com/en-us/graph/toolkit/components/teams-channel-picker)

+All web components are also available as React component - see [@microsoft/mgt-react documentation](https://docs.microsoft.com/graph/toolkit/get-started/mgt-react).

+## Providers

 [Providers](https://docs.microsoft.com/graph/toolkit/providers) enable authentication and provide the implementation for acquiring access tokens on various platforms.
 The providers also expose a Microsoft Graph Client for calling the Microsoft Graph APIs.
 The components work best when used with a provider, but the providers can be used on their own as well.